Tex Thompson: Americommando

 In 1942, President Roosevelt summons Mr. America, whom he is aware is really Harry "Tex" Thompson.
 Impressed with the man's work against spies and organized crime in America, FDR requests Tex undergo intensive military and combat training so he can then operate overseas for the OSS as the "Americommando".
 Thompson agrees, saying goodbye to Bob Daley who is not authorized to join him.
 After his training, Thompson arrives in the European Theatre and helps the Allies defeat several operations of the Axis Powers.
 Americommando stays behind enemy lines for the rest of World War II.
 During these adventures, he didn't use his flying cape.
 Over time, Tex came to realize that while he had cause to hate the Nazi party, many Germans were good people and victims of their own country's government.

 In time, Thompson adopts the identity of "Hauptmann Riker" and infiltrates the Gestapo.
 In 1945, he is stationed in Dresden when he meets the original American hero called Mr. Terrific (Terry Sloane).
 The allies are bombing the city and Terrific has been told this is due to the presence of munitions factories.
 Thompson informs Terrific that Dresden has no munitions factories and this fact is known to the Allies.
 As the bombing continues, Thompson enters a burning building to save a German civilian.
 As soon as he does, a bomb hits the building, destroying it instantly and knocking Mr. Terrific backward.
 The Americommando is never seen again.

 Hero Hotline

 In the modern era, a mysterious figure known as the Coordinator established the Hero Hotline organization.
 A commercial enterprise, Hero Hotline provided "substitute heroes" for those who called with emergencies or special situations where help was needed.
-The Coordinator's identity was never revealed in-story, but writer Bob Rozakis laster said he intended the Coordinator to be Tex Thompson, still alive and semi-active decades after World War II.
+The Coordinator's identity was never revealed in-story, but writer Bob Rozakis later said he intended the Coordinator to be Tex Thompson, still alive and semi-active decades after World War II.